WALKERS’ WORLD

 Return by private bus to the Florence Rail Station arriving about 11.00 am.

 Level of Difficulty: The walking is moderate with a few steep ascents.
-Distance covered each day averages 11 - 15 kilometres.
+Paths include paved roads, dirt tracks and stony paths.
 Our support bus is available to assist walkers where possible.
-Paths include paved roads, dirt tracks and stony paths.

 Walkers World Home Page